7.8.162-stable Switch to dev

 When importing @greycat/web every Web Component that it defines will then be registered globally as Custom Elements.

-Because some of those components communicate with GreyCat internally we need to tell them where to find the current instance.
-For this, the @greycat/sdk and more generally @greycat/web leverages global scope.
-All the functions and components that needs to communicate directly with GreyCat will look for a GreyCat instance at globalThis.greycat.default.
+Because some of those components communicate with GreyCat internally, we need to tell them where to find the current instance.
+For this, the @greycat/sdk and more generally @greycat/web leverage global scope.
+All the functions and components that need to communicate directly with GreyCat will look for a GreyCat instance at globalThis.greycat.default.

 This implies that the only “initialization” that is needed is the following: